paralin/crew/docs/development/pluginhooks.md

 ### `update`

 - Description: Can be used to run plugin updates on a regular interval.
 You can schedule the invoker in a cron-task to ensure your system gets regular updates.
-- Invoked by: `dokku plugins-update`.
+- Invoked by: `crew plugins-update`.
 - Arguments: None
 - Example: